-The last team member involved in the "obtaining financing" step that we'll discuss is the appraiser.
+The last team member involved in obtaining financing that we'll discuss is the appraiser.
 You can help your clients learn what to expect during the appraisal process by sharing the following information.

 Appraisers, who are hired by lenders, complete reports, such as the Uniform Residential Appraisal Report, which include: